 Sullivan James J School is a public elementary school in Philadelphia.
 The principal of Sullivan James J School is Patricia Bainbridge.
-637 children attend Sullivan James J School and identify mostly as Multiracial; Black, non-Hispanic; and Hispanic.
-100% of the 637 students here have subsidized lunches.
+650 students attend Sullivan James J School and identify primarily as Multiracial; Black, non-Hispanic; and Hispanic.
+100% of the 650 students here are paying reduced lunch prices.
 The ratio of students to teachers at Sullivan James J School is 15:1.
 Franklin Towne Charter Elementary School is one of the nearest elementary schools.

 - Computer arts